Ketchum, Idaho

-Ketchum is a city in Blaine County, Idaho, located in the central part of the state.
-The population was 3,555 at the 2020 census, up from 2,689 in 2010.
-Located in the Wood River Valley, Ketchum is adjacent to Sun Valley and the communities share many resources: both sit in the same valley beneath Bald Mountain, with its world-famous skiing.
-The city also draws tourists from around the world to enjoy its fishing, hiking, trail riding, tennis, shopping, art galleries, and more.
+Ketchum is a city in Blaine County, Idaho, United States.
+Located in the central part of the state, the population was 3,555 at the 2020 census, up from 2,689 in 2010.
+Located in the Wood River Valley, Ketchum is adjacent to Sun Valley and the communities share many resources: both sit in the same valley beneath Bald Mountain, with its skiing.
+The city also draws tourists to its fishing, hiking, trail riding, tennis, shopping, art galleries, and more.
 The airport for Ketchum, Friedman Memorial Airport, is approximately 15 mi south in Hailey.

 History

 Originally the smelting center of the Warm Springs mining district, the town was first named Leadville in 1880.
 The postal department decided that was too common and renamed it for David Ketchum, a local trapper and guide who had staked a claim in the basin a year earlier.
 Smelters were built in the 1880s, with the Philadelphia Smelter, located on Warm Springs Road, processing large amounts of lead and silver for about a decade.

 After the mining boom subsided in the 1890s, sheepmen from the south drove their flocks north through Ketchum in the summer, to graze in the upper elevation areas of the Pioneer, Boulder, and Sawtooth mountains.
 By 1920, Ketchum had become the largest sheep-shipping center in the West.
 In the fall, massive flocks of sheep flowed south into the town's livestock corrals at the Union Pacific Railroad's railhead, which connected to the main line at Shoshone.

 After the development of Sun Valley by the Union Pacific Railroad in 1936, Ketchum became popular with celebrities, including Gary Cooper and Ernest Hemingway.
-Hemingway loved the surrounding area; he fished, hunted, and in the late 1950s bought a home overlooking the Wood River in nearby Warm Springs.
-It was there he committed suicide; he and his granddaughter, model and actress Margaux Hemingway, are buried in the Ketchum Cemetery.
+Hemingway loved the surrounding area; he fished, hunted, and in the late 1950s bought a home overlooking the Big Wood River near the city.
+It was there he committed suicide; he and his wife Mary, his granddaughter, model and actress Margaux Hemingway, are buried in the Ketchum Cemetery.
 The local elementary school is named in his honor.

 Every Labor Day weekend, Ketchum hosts the Wagon Days festival, a themed carnival featuring Old West wagon trains, narrow ore wagons, and a parade.

 The Clint Eastwood film Pale Rider (1985) was partially filmed in the Boulder Mountains near Ketchum.

 Ketchum is referenced in the song "Ketchum, ID" by indie rock band boygenius.